• Home

 Storm Water Management

+MS4 definition: Municipal Separate Storm Sewer Systems.
 Storm water run off in urbanized areas.
 From rainstorms.
 From snow melt.
 The water that runs from your roof, parking lots, and down our streets.
 This water runs through a series of ditches and pipes, into the catch basins, flowing through the storm water system under our streets, exiting in our streams and rivers.
 This water picks up contaminants along the way.
 Pesticides, oil, grease and salt from roadways, trash, paper, dog waste.
 All very detrimental to the environment.
 Because this storm water is untreated it could end up in our drinking water, interfere with fish and aquatic organisms.
+The EPA (Environmental Protection Agency) has established an MS4 storm water management program intended to improve our waterways by reducing pollutants that storm water carries during a rainfall.
+Areas with a population of 50,000 or more are required to obtain a National Pollutant Discharge Elimination System (NPDES) Permit.

 How does this affect the Borough?